| |

 From Publishers Weekly

-but food from McDonald's, filming his declining health and ballooning
+and eating nothing but food from McDonald's, filming his declining

-size.
-It was a terrific premise for a movie; the book provides
+health and ballooning size.
+It was a terrific premise for a movie;

-the fast food industry, the industry's cozy relations to U.S. government
+to the fast food industry, the industry's cozy relations to U.S.

-agencies and how the problem is spreading worldwide.
-He details
+government agencies and how the problem is spreading worldwide.

-the long-term and often fatal (albeit well-known) health hazards
+He details the long-term and often fatal (albeit well-known)

-of the high-fat, high-sugar, factory-farmed fast food diet combined
+health hazards of the high-fat, high-sugar, factory-farmed fast

 The statistics, while grim, aren't as compelling as Spurlock's

-exhaustion, mood swings, liver deterioration and high blood pressure
+into exhaustion, mood swings, liver deterioration and high blood

-as his month progresses.
-Spurlock's wisecracks make the statistic-laden
+pressure as his month progresses.
+Spurlock's wisecracks make

 He includes inspiring examples of schools that provide healthy,